Haidai-Tech/HaidaiTech.Notificator/Readme.md

 // Register in your DI
 builder.Services.AddScoped<INotificationContext<NotificationContextMessage>, NotificationContext<NotificationContextMessage>>();

+//and use it !
+_notificationContext.AddNotification(new NotificationContextMessage(
+                    "xpto",
+                    NotificationContextErrorLevelHelper.CRITICAL,
+                    NotificatorErrorCodesHelper.ERROR_CODE_072
+                ));

 // Or you can create your own Notification Context message
 // This class needs to implement `INotificationContextMessage`, and in the container, you must declare public class MyOwnNotificationContextMessage : INotificationContextMessage